tailwindlabs/prettier-plugin-tailwindcss/README.md

 - `prettier-plugin-svelte`
 - `prettier-plugin-twig-melody`

-One limitation with this approach is that `prettier-plugin-tailwindcss` *must* be loaded last, meaning Prettier auto-loading needs to be disabled.
+One limitation with this approach is that `prettier-plugin-tailwindcss` *must* be loaded last.
+Additionally, when using Prettier v2 (but not v3), auto-loading must be disabled as it may result in plugins loading after `prettier-plugin-tailwindcss`.
+When using Prettier v3 no other changes are necessary as it does not have autoloading and always requires plugins to be explicitly listed.

 You can do this by setting the `pluginSearchDirs` option to `false` and then listing each of your Prettier plugins in the `plugins` array:

 ```json5
 // .prettierrc